atreyasha/dotfiles/README.md

 ## dotfiles

 This repository contains dotfiles for a laptop running Arch Linux.
-The applications include `i3-gaps`, `picom`, `zsh` and many more.
+The applications include `i3-gaps`, `emacs`, `neomutt` and many more.
 Below is a screenshot of a sample workspace:

 <p align="center">
 <img src="screenshot.png" width="700">